Artificial intelligence and its rise in businesses and societies

 AI and ML are also significantly impacting the healthcare industry.
 For instance, Google’s ML algorithm can help detect cancerous tumors in mammograms.
 ML algorithms can detect even the slightest hint of threat and potential dangers in patients’ health scans and allow physicians to diagnose and treat them better.
 Today, robot-assisted surgery is enabling surgeons across the world to perform surgeries with greater precision and accuracy.

-The implications that AI holds for our future depends entirely on how we want to leverage a powerful tool as AI.
+The implications that AI holds for our future depend entirely on how we want to leverage a powerful tool like AI.
 Whether we want it to create opportunities that’ll benefit humankind or to build things that’ll harm the world, the control key still lies in our hands.